 Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web apps, tested on simulators (iOS, FirefoxOS), emulators (Android), and real devices (iOS, Android, Windows, FirefoxOS).

 See the platform support doc for more detailed information.

-Investing in WebDriver means you are betting on a single, free and open protocol for testing that has become a defacto standard.
-Don't lock yourself into a proprietary stack.
+Investing in the WebDriver protocol means you are betting on a single, free and open protocol for testing that has become a defacto standard.
+Don’t lock yourself into a proprietary stack.

 Your environment needs to be setup for the particular mobile platforms that you want to run tests on.
 See below for particular platform requirements.

 If you want to run Appium via an